accelero-cloud/appkernel/README.md

 The vision of the project is to provide you with a full-fledged [microservice chassis](http://microservices.io/microservices/news/2016/02/21/microservice-chassis.html), as defined by Chris Richardson.

+## How does it helps you?
+We've spent the time on analysing the stack, made the hard choices for you in terms of Database/ORM/Security/Rate Limiting and so on, so you don't have to.
+You can focus entirely on delivering business value from day one and being the rockstar of your project.

 Currently supported (and fully tested) features:
 - REST endpoints over HTTP